 Administrative Assistant and Operations Coordinator

-Abigail Espinosa is OCCORD's operations person.
+Abigail Espinosa is OCCORD's operations coordinator.
 She joined our team in November 2015.
 Her role at OCCORD is to make sure all administrative tasks are fulfilled, provide budget reports for our funders and perform other office logistics.
-Prior to become an OCCORDista, Abigail was attending vocational schooling to become a Registered Nurse.
+Prior to becoming an OCCORDista, Abigail was attending vocational schooling to become a Registered Nurse.
 She received her CNA Long Term and Acute CNA license from the State of California.
 She grew up having a strong dedication to helping others and making a positive impact in the world during her lifetime.
 Abigail enjoys playing outdoor volleyball, reading, and going to concerts.

 Andrés Felipe Rivera

 Lead Organizer, Citizenship Program

 Andrés organizes and oversees our citizenship program.
 Andrés was born in Medellín, Colombia, and at the age of 6, he and his mother immigrated to Santa Ana.
 Andrés obtained a BA in Latin American Studies from the University of California, San Diego.
 With a passion for helping people, Andrés volunteered in various organization assisting immigrant communities.
 In August of 2012, Andrés joined OCCORD as the Citizenship Program Coordinator.
 He now organizes immigration fairs which provide assistance to immigrants in preparation and completion of their citizenship and DACA applications.
 Andrés lives in Anaheim with his partner Perla and son Ezequiel, and he enjoys playing fútbol, traveling, collecting artwork, and spending time with his family.